-The most recent record of graduation data of degree seeking, full-time undergraduate students at UNT is available in UNT's Fact Book under the UNT FACT SHEET tab.
+The most recent record of graduation data of degree seeking, full-time undergraduate students at UNT is available in UNT's Fact Book under the current UNT FACT SHEET tab.

 Student Body Diversity

-Get information about student body diversity, including the number of enrolled full-time students by gender and race/ethnicity, at UNT is available in UNT's Fact Book under the UNT FACT SHEET tab.
+Get information about student body diversity, including the number of enrolled full-time students by gender and race/ethnicity, at UNT is available in UNT's Fact Book under the current UNT FACT SHEET tab.

 Equality in Athletics Disclosure (EAD)

 In compliance with the Equity in Athletics Disclosure Act, information on men's and women's athletic programs at UNT is available at www.meangreensports.com.
 The report includes the number of participants by gender for each team, operating and recruiting expenses, coaches' salaries, revenues, and athletically related student aid.
 A copy of the report is available online on the U.S. Department of Education Office of Postsecondary Education Equity in Athletics Disclosure website.
 A paper copy of the report may be obtained by contacting the Athletics department.

 The following reports can be found at Mean Green Compliance

 - Graduation Success Rate Report (Overall Report By Sport)

 - Freshman-Cohort Graduation Rates (Breakdown by Gender and Sport)

 - Academic Progress Rate Institutional Report (Overall and by Sport)